Siddhantjad/Mercedes-Benz-Greener-Manufacturing_time_prediction/README.md

 #### The performance metric used here is R square.
 #### 9. Based on the output of the baseline model we can train complex models like stacking models and gradient boosted trees.
 #### 10. Concluded that the RandomForest trained on Selected Features by RandomForest model is giving highest score of all Public Score: 0.55468 and Private score: 0.54815 on Kaggle

+## Conclusion:
+##### the RandomForest trained on Selected Features by RandomForest model is giving highest score of all Public Score: 0.55468 and Private score: 0.54815 on Kaggle